-Click on the button marked Launch with EC2 console to start a single-instance of Alces Flight Compute in the region of your choice.
-Alternatively, you can note the AMI-ID and use this to manually configure your AMI in the EC2 console.
+Search for the Alces Flight Compute AMI in your chosen region and use this to manually configure your AMI in the EC2 console.
 Launch your instance with the settings you require, choosing the instance type, disk size and security group settings suitable for your environment.